 Responsibility >> Prepare to interact with

-endure before we will see any results in pursuing the realm of the spirit: we
+endure before we will see any progress in our faith: we

-must accept many of the things that God is willing for us to endure in the world
+must accept the circumstances in our lives that God is willing for us to endure, and we must endure the

 calling and our planned destiny can be very challenging at times.